sfritzell/mythodikos/README.md

 Digitally Mapping Mythical People and Places

 ## Project Objective
-- Drawing upon a substantial dataset representing ancient literary and material resources, develop and publish an interactive map to aid scholars in answering questions specifically of “Where does a particular figure of myth appear”, and subsequently, “Who from myth is associated with this particular place”.
+- Drawing upon a substantial dataset representing ancient literary (and eventually material resources), develop and publish an interactive map to aid scholars in addressing questions of “Where does a particular figure of myth appear”, and subsequently, “Who from myth is associated with this particular place”.

 ## Project Deliverable
 - Interactive LeafletJS map with citations to primary source texts.